-Population resident within National Parks, SSSIs and Areas of Outstanding Natural Beauty designated by than one category eg an SSSI within a National Park, should only be counted once.
+Population resident within National Parks, SSSIs and Areas of Outstanding Natural Beauty designated by Natural England or by Natural Resources Wales.
+Population resident within areas designated under more than one category eg an SSSI within a National Park, should only be counted once.
 All relevant designations in a company's operating area should be included, not just those on land owned by the company.
+Resident population projections supplied by CACI utilised to predict populations' figures for the future years.